arpinum-oss/shebang-unit/README.md

 You can use colors in test outputs with `-c` or `--colors` options.
 Colors are activated by default.

 `./shebang_unit --colors=no your_folder`

+### Run test files and functions randomly or no

+You can run test files and functions randomly with `-d` or `--random-run` options.
+Runs are sorted by default.

+`./shebang_unit --random-run=yes your_folder`

+Test files are alphabetically ordered and functions are ordered from top to bottom by default.
+If you select a random run, test files are randomized then inside a file, each functions are randomized.

 ### Use another test file pattern